 4. Hypertrophic & Keloid Scars

-Unlike the first three, hypertrophic and keloid marks appear as firm, raised bumps on your skin.
+Unlike the first three, hypertrophic and keloid marks appear as firm, raised bumps on your face or back.
 These marks tend to form on your body, rather than your face, due to an overproduction of collagen.
 The difference between these two blemishes lies in their severity.
 Keloids are much more severe as they can cover a larger surface area.
 They may also be hereditary.

 5. Post-Inflammatory Hyperpigmentation

 Although they are often mistaken for permanent marks, post-inflammatory hyperpigmentation is not a true scar.
-Instead, they are discolourations that occur after a pimple heals as a result of an overproduction of melanin, following an inflammation, and usually fade away over time.
-However, they can take extremely long to disappear for some people.
+They are actually discolourations that occur after a pimple heals as a result of an overproduction of melanin, following an inflammation, and usually fade away over time.
+Post-inflammatory hyperpigmentation does not create an indentation to your skin, rather, a dark spot on the surface of your skin.
+Do note that these spots can take extremely long to disappear for some people.

 Acne Scar Treatments